microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/channelsetasfavoritebydefaulteventmessagedetail.md

 Namespace: microsoft.graph

-Represents the details of an event message about a channel that the flag 'isFavoriteByDefault' is set.
+Represents the details of an event message about a channel that the flag `isFavoriteByDefault` is set.

-A channel is visible to all team members in the list of channels under a team if it has the flag 'isFavoriteByDefault' set to true.
+A channel is visible to all team members in the list of channels under a team if the flag `isFavoriteByDefault` is `true`.

 Inherits from [eventMessageDetail](../resources/eventmessagedetail.md).